-Families must notify Mrs. Blackmer in the Attendance Office about plans to transfer their child to another school.
+Families must notify the Counseling Office Secretary about plans to transfer their child to another school.
 Transfer will be authorized only after the student has completed the arrangements, returned all school materials, and paid any fees or fines that are due.
 Students will be given a check out sheet to complete.
 Teachers will record earned grades with the counselors.
-When parents/guardians have consented and everything is in order, the student can leave.
 School records may not be released if the transfer is not properly completed.
 Families are encouraged to contact the counseling office for specific details.